leptos-rs/cargo-leptos/README.md

 ## Dependencies

-The dependencies for [sass](https://sass-lang.com/install), [wasm-opt](https://github.com/WebAssembly/binaryen) and
-[cargo-generate](https://github.com/cargo-generate/cargo-generate#installation) are automatically installed in a cache directory when they are used if they are not already installed and found by [which](https://crates.io/crates/which).
+The dependencies for [sass](https://sass-lang.com/install) and [wasm-opt](https://github.com/WebAssembly/binaryen) are automatically installed in a cache directory when they are used if they are not already installed and found by [which](https://crates.io/crates/which).
 Different versions of the dependencies might accumulate in this directory, so feel free to delete it.

 | OS      | Example                                   |